 In order to flash an OS to the balenaFin, the Fin must be placed into a USB Mass Storage Mode to allow the eMMC storage to be written to.
 The following proceedure will place the Fin into this boot mode:

 This tutorial will be focused on the standalone version of balenaOS 2.x.
 For more information on balenaOS see “Variants of balenaOS” in the documentation.

-After successfully flashing the Fin, ensure to remove the cable from USB_DBG before power cycling the board.
+After successfully flashing the Fin, remove the microUSB cable from the PRG port then power it on by either using the Phoenix or Barrel connector (Do not connect power to both!).
+Ensure that your power supply is rated between 6-24V DC and at least 12.5W. .
 The Fin should now boot normally, booting into the newly flashed OS.

 The best way to get started is to connect the Fin to your wireless network and deploy a sample container.

 If you are not sure how to do that, head over to the balenaOS documentation on the balenaFin for a complete guide: https://balena.io/os/docs/fincm3/getting-started/